vhscom/hyperdrive/README.md

   <a href="https://travis-ci.org/vhs/hyperdrive"><img src="https://img.shields.io/travis/vhs/hyperdrive.svg?style=flat-square" alt="Travis"></a>
 </p>

-<h4>The fastest way to load pages in WordPress</h4>
+<h4 align="center">The fastest way to load pages in WordPress</h4>

+<p align="center"><em>Hyperdrive is a WordPress plugin that increases site performance using [modern Web standards](https://fetch.spec.whatwg.org/).
+Based on initial testing Hyperdrive [has been shown](https://hackernoon.com/putting-wordpress-into-hyperdrive-4705450dffc2) to reduce perceived latency in the Twenty Seventeen theme by 200-300%.</em></p>

 <p align="center">
   Translations:
   <a href="docs/README-ru_RU.md">ру́сский</a>
 </p>

-Hyperdrive is a WordPress plugin that increases site performance using [modern Web standards](https://fetch.spec.whatwg.org/).
-Based on initial testing Hyperdrive [has been shown](https://hackernoon.com/putting-wordpress-into-hyperdrive-4705450dffc2) to reduce perceived latency in the Twenty Seventeen theme by 200-300%.

 ## How it works